 Copyright © 2006 by Timothy Conway

-(The following is an excerpt from my upcoming book, Our Religions’ Future: Truths, Trends and Challenges for Old and New Spiritualities.
+(The following is an excerpt from a book manuscript eventually to be published, Our Religions’ Future: Truths, Trends and Challenges for Old and New Spiritualities.
 Endnotes are indicated as numbers in brackets.
 There are more recent books I will be adding to the bibliography for the published book-version of this essay.)

 The Revival of Contemplative Meditation in Christianity

 A most important recent religious trend that takes us into the heart of authentic, mystical Christianity is the widespread renewal of its contemplative aspect.

 Lest the reader be confused, be aware that what is generally called "meditation" in other traditions is termed "contemplation" in Christianity, whereas the Christian tradition has reserved the term "meditation" for that more discursive, reflective mental activity which is preliminary or supplementary to contemplation pure and simple.

 This trend of deeply immersive, silent contemplation has been promoted by Christianity's encounter with Hindu Vedânta and Buddhist schools along with the re-discovery of contemplative spiritual masters in Western Christianity, beginning with the illustrious Desert Fathers and Mothers of the 4th to 7th century in hermitages and cenobitic communities of Egypt, Palestine and Syria.